unknownusernametopick/pynigger/docs/classes/stark.md

-# Class Stark
+# Class Ger

-This is the main class of PyStark.
-This guide will explain the usage of important functions in ``Stark`` class.
+This is the main class of Pyger.
+This guide will explain the usage of important functions in ``Ger`` class.

 ---

-::: pystark.client.Stark
+::: pyger.client.Ger
       selection:
           members:
             - activate